DIY Cedar Chest Makeover with General Finishes Milk Paint

 Click on the picture of the book to purchase!

-I also taped off the inside of the cedar chest so I wouldn’t accidentally get any paint on the cedar.
+I also taped off the inside so I wouldn’t accidentally get any coating on it.
 Learn more about how to prevent overspray when painting furniture here!

 Read more here about the importance of sanding before painting furniture.